Downtown Festivals and Events

 A Dickens Holiday

 Held the day after Thanksgiving, this old fashioned Christmas celebration is complete with carolers, a candlelight procession and Victorian costuming.
-Produced by the Arts Council with the Downtown Alliance.
+Produced by the Arts Council with the Cool Springs Downtown District.

 Christmas Rotary Parade